maartenbreddels/releash/README.md

   * `releash status`  # will show which of your packages is dirty (say foo and bar)
   * `git commit -a -m 'very important thing... ' packages/foo/ packages/bar` # commit just these two directories
   * `releash bump --what=minor foo bar`  # will update the version files for foo and bar, and commit and tag it
-  * `release release foo bar` # will upload to pypi, push to origin, update the conda-forge recipe, and make a PR
+  * `releash release foo bar` # will upload to pypi, push to origin, update the conda-forge recipe, and make a PR